martygubar/bds-getting-started/lab-getstarted-cloudsql/cloud-sql-getstarted.md

 The synchronization job will be started.
 You can monitor it from Cloudera Manager.
 Once the job is complete, you can exit Cloudera Manager.

-### **STEP 4:** Review Query Server Schemas
+## Review Query Server Schemas

 Review the users that are available.
-Connect to Query Server as the `bds` user - the super user that was added in section [Create User](create-user.md).
+Connect to Query Server as the `bds` user - the super user that was added in section [Create User](?create-user.md).
 Because this is a secure environment, you will need a kerberos ticket prior to logging into SQL Plus.
 Notice, SQL Plus will not prompt for a password because you authenticated thru Kerberos:
 ```bash
 [~]$ kinit bds
 Password for bds@BDACLOUDSERVICE.ORACLE.COM:  mypassword